 Going to Venture Out as an ally?
-Here’s 6 tips to level up your solidarity.
+Here are 6 tips to level up your solidarity.

 Now with that, a quick note about allyship before kicking things off.
 Allyship as a verb, not a noun, because it’s not something you cannot have or be.
 It’s not something you just ‘become” — it’s what you practice every day, the same way you might practice kindness, generosity, or respect.
 Let’s begin with a recap:

 Still unsure how it applies to Venture Out?
 Here’s our 6 additional tips (and trust, it’s worth the long read):

 The LGBTQA+ community is really, really REALLY diverse, which means there’s going to be a lot of different people in the room with different experiences from your own.
 While this is exciting, it also means we’ve got to respect these differences.

 Thinking about what kinds of assumptions you might be making, and where they come from.
 This might mean taking an extra moment to think how you phrase your question, or checking someone’s name-tag before using gendered pronouns.
 Check in with yourself, “Am I talking over this person?
 Is someone from the LGBTQA+ community going to be hurt by my question/comment, even if that’s not my intention?
 What do I actually know about this topic”?

 We’re not asking you to not have assumptions (as we all have them, it’s cognitively how human brains process things), but we are asking you to just be mindful of your assumptions.
 With that, if you don’t know the answer, it’s also ok to say you don’t know!
 Part of allyship is just simply recognizing your own biases.
 When you can call a spade a spade, it’s just a more productive place to start.